 Hi!
-I have started my Ph.D in Computer Science at the University of Illinois Urbana Champaign, where I am advised by Prof. Derek Hoiem!
-I like to build general purpose and adaptable vision and robotics systems, such as systems that can personalize to users by interactive feedback or easily adapt to changes in a scene environment.
+I have started my Ph.D. in Computer Science at the University of Illinois Urbana Champaign, where I am advised by Prof. Derek Hoiem.
+I like to build general purpose and adaptable vision and robotics systems, particularly (i) models that can continually acquire new skills and concepts over time, and (ii) enable user personalization through interaction and feedback.

 Previously, I finished my Masters of Science in Robotics from Carnegie Mellon University.
-For my thesis research, I worked on continual personalization of human action recognition advised by Prof. Fernando De La Torre and in collaboration with Meta Reality Labs.
-I spent summer 2024 building the multi-view camera-LiDAR 3D perception pipeline for the US DOT Safe Intersection Challenge with Prof. Srinivasa Narsimhan.
+For my thesis research, I worked on continual personalization of human action recognition advised by Prof. Fernando De La Torre and in collaboration with Meta Reality Labs, XR Input Team.
+I spent summer 2024 building the multi-view camera-LiDAR 3D perception pipeline for the US Department of Transportation, Safe Intersection Challenge with Prof. Srinivasa Narsimhan.

-In the distant past, I have had wonderful opportunities working with Prof. Vineeth N B (IIITH and CMU), Prof. C V Jawahar (IIITH), and Prof. Frederic Jurie (in beautiful Normandy, France).
+In the past, I have had wonderful opportunities working with Prof. Vineeth N Balasubramanian (CMU and IIIT-Hyderabad), Prof. C V Jawahar (IIIT-Hyderabad), and Prof. Frederic Jurie (in beautiful Normandy, France).

 Recent Publications